charraeus/Quest_Kodiak/README.md

 A script that provides additional X-Plane 11-commands to be used by joysticks or keys.

-* Set field of view so that all instruments are visible for the captain's side
+* Set field of view so that all necessary instruments are visible on the captain's side
-* Create 4 commands to be uses for hardware-fuel-cutoff-levers:
+* Create 4 commands to be used by hardware-fuel-cutoff-levers:
   * Set lever 1 to on
   * Set lever 1 to off
   * Set lever 2 to on